Gerard-Alexander/FractionArithmetic/README.md

-hello lets code for our brigh future
+hello lets code for our bright future also, please add comments for documentaries. thanks